doctorfree/nvim-lazyman/README.md

 do not wish to use Homebrew.

-Neovim 0.8 and earlier users, see the [Neovim 0.8](#neovim-08-and-earlier) section below for manual installation and initialization of `nvim-lazyman`.
+Neovim 0.8 and earlier users, see the [Neovim 0.8](#neovim-08-and-earlier) section below for manual installation and initialization of `nvim-Lazyman`.

-Neovim 0.9 and later users, see the [Neovim 0.9](#neovim-09-and-later) section below for manual installation and initialization of `nvim-lazyman`.
+Neovim 0.9 and later users, see the [Neovim 0.9](#neovim-09-and-later) section below for manual installation and initialization of `nvim-Lazyman`.

 Neovim 0.9 and later users can use the `NVIM_APPNAME` environment variable to control where Neovim looks for its configuration.